alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 ### Results

 Building a platform is not just a technical enhancement, your probably know that already.
-It’s an organisational one and like any organisational effort, its success depends less on the purity of its architecture, product design, reorg plan, cloud strategy, or even the story you tell around it.
+It’s an organizational one and like any organizational effort, its success depends less on the purity of its architecture, product design, reorg plan, cloud strategy, or even the story you tell around it.
 What matters most is how well it fits the ecosystem it’s meant to serve.

 Being in the wrong ecosystem is a fundamental error, no matter how "compelling" the platform paradigm may seem, or how many benefits the technology claims to offer.

-You will face friction not because the platform is bad, but because it challenges existing habits, incentives, and local optimisations.
-Local optimisations are attached to the context which they operate in.
+You will face friction not because the platform is bad, but because it challenges existing habits, incentives, and local optimizations.
+Local optimizations are attached to the context which they operate in.
 Your platform will be perceived not as a helpful enabler, but as an imposed mandate.. yet another "central thing" trying to solve "local problems"..
 People may carry on and applaud your plan but the lack of understanding and contextual cohesion will give potential to shadow IT.
 Which is not born out of rebellion It’s born out of need, speed, and the perception that central services are too far removed from reality.